Platonic Solids - Why Five?

 Exploding Solids!

-Now, imagine we pulled a solid apart, cutting each face free.
+Now, imagine we pull a solid apart, cutting each face free.

-You would have all these little flat shapes.
-And there would be twice as many edges (because you cut along the edge).
+We get all these little flat shapes.
+And there are twice as many edges (because we cut along each edge).

 So, how many edges?
 Twice as many as the original number of edges "E", or simply 2E

-But this will also be the same as counting all the edges of the little shapes.
-There will be s (number of sides per face) times F (number of faces).
+But this is also the same as counting all the edges of the little shapes.
+There are s (number of sides per face) times F (number of faces).

 This can be written as sF = 2E